 A provider payment may be subject to offsetting to a third party, such as the IRS.
 In the current environment, when a provider is subject to TPP, a provider check is pulled, the payment is remitted to the third party, but no notification is provided on the RA.
 HIGLAS will communicate a TPP offset of a provider's payment on the provider's RA.

 In HIGLAS when two or more providers are affiliated and have the same Tax Identification Number (TIN), payments may be withheld from one provider to collect another provider's overpayments.
 Overpayment collections from affiliated providers shall begin once HIGLAS is implemented.
-If you believe the TIN associated with your provider number is incorrect, please contact the National Supplier Clearinghouse (NSC) at 866-238-9652 for assistance.
+If you believe the TIN associated with your provider number is incorrect, please contact the National Provider Enrollment (NPE) at 1-866-238-9652 for assistance.

 Our online system is available on Federal holidays and Jurisdiction D processes claims on some Federal holidays.
 There will be no change to provider payments because Jurisdiction D does not issue checks or EFTs on Federal holidays.

 Suppliers may email Noridian [complete/submit Contact Us Form] general Medicare inquiries regarding regulations and coverage.
 Note: Allow up to 45 business days to receive a response on postal and/or email submitted inquiries.

 For a quicker inquiry response, contact our Supplier Contact Center to speak directly with a Customer Service Representative.

 Do not email us Confidential information as it is possible for others to view the email contents, exposing you or others as a target for fraud or abuse.
 This includes private information such as patient names, claim information, Medicare IDs, Social Security Numbers (SSNs), Claim Control Numbers (CCNs) or provider numbers.
 If you have a question that contains confidential information, contact our Supplier Contact Center.